 We have found that many students experience test stress as well as being uncertain on how to time manage, support their ideas and critically manage a test situation.
 The following two resources are available in guidance for students to access.
 Please feel free to print and use.
 They have been adapted from College and University Support Centres.
 In addition, courses such as Learning Strategies are critical for learning some of these skills by a trained teacher.

 GLE1OR, GLS1OR, GLE2OR, GLE3OR, GLE4OR – Credit Courses

-Individual Placement and Review Committee meetings are finished for the year Meetings have taken place for grade 8 feeder schools between February and March at the feeder schools.
+Individual Placement and Review Committee meetings take place for grade 8 feeder schools between February and March at the feeder schools and in the Spring for students of HHS.
 Please email or call if you have any questions or if you have missed making your appointment.
-An identification from another board does not follow a student.
+An identification from another board does not follow a student and is not always necessary to provide accommodations.
 We must refer them to the IPRC in TLDSB, to see if a student meets criteria.
-This process isn’t always necessary, as we can always arrange a meeting with families, Case Conference, to discuss student need, transitioning as well as post-secondary options.
+We can always arrange a meeting with families, Case Conference, to discuss student need, transitioning as well as post-secondary options.